Holiday Hours

 • Learn how to set up your first Gail in First Gail

-• Set up Use Cases for holiday-specific call handling
+• Set up Actions for holiday-specific call handling

 • Configure Directory contacts for holiday on-call staff